wouterbulten/wouterbulten.github.io/_posts/tech/2020-06-01-local-face-recognition-part-2-learning-faces.md

 In this second post of my series on **face recognition for presence detection in Home Asssistant** we are going to look at actually learning to detect faces.
 Make sure to check out the [first post]({% post_url tech/2020-05-29-presence-detection-face-recognition-part-1-detection %}) in this series to get the basics.
 In this post, we will build upon the code written in part 1.

+All code for this second part can be found in the [GitHub repository](https://github.com/wouterbulten/ha-facerec-js) under tag [v0.2.0](https://github.com/wouterbulten/ha-facerec-js/tree/v0.2.0).

 <img class="lazyload" data-src="/assets/images/facerec/detection-star-trek.jpg" alt="Can we build a face recognition system that is free and runs completely local?">

 ## Hardware requirements